mauriciabad/diy-multideck-website/content/games/hanamikoji.md

 ---
-title: "How to play Hanamikoji in the DIY Multideck"
+title: "How to play Hanamikoji with the DIY Multideck"
 description: "Win the favor of the geishas through careful speculation and bold moves"
 date: 2023-02-22
 game: